jwiesmann10/SecureX/README.md

 ## Setup
 ### 1 - Create Feeds
-> First clean up:
+- First clean up:
---> Go to Threat Response => Feeds and check that SecureX_Firewall_Private_xxx feeds.
+  - Go to Threat Response => Feeds and check that SecureX_Firewall_Private_xxx feeds.
 If they exist delete all of them.
---> Then you have to do the same with indicators.
+  -hen you have to do the same with indicators.
 Go to Indicators go to Source:Private and Delete all Secure_Firewall_SecureX_xxx indicators.

-> Run "0015A-SecureFirewall-BlockObservable-Setup" (Get it from Cisoc GitHub Repo through import in SecX)
+- Run "0015A-SecureFirewall-BlockObservable-Setup" (Get it from Cisoc GitHub Repo through import in SecureX)

 ### 2 - Import other Workflows
 Import:
+- SecureX Incidents - Send Alerts.json
 - Add IP to Feed through Webhook.json
 - Secure Firewall - Block Observable.json
-- SecureX Incidents - Send Alerts.json
 - Send MS Teams Message.json

+## Explanation Workflows
+### SecureX Incidents - Send Alerts.json
+- Create a Trigger that lets it run all 5-30 minutes
+- Will get all Incidents and Post MS Teams Message with Infos

+### Add IP to Feed through Webhook.json
+- Create a Webhook and a Event Listener/Trigger to use in this Workflow
+- Listens to POST Messages (Header: Content-Type:application/json || {"type": "domain,ip,ipv6,sha256,url", "value": "domain.com,a.b.c.d"}
+- Then runs Block Observable.json

+### Secure Firewall - Block Observable.json
+- Adds the IP, Domain, etc. which it gets form "Add IP to Feed through Webhook.json" to the corresponding Feed

+### Send MS Teams Message.json
+- Used to send MS Teams Messages